furudean/sl-tv/README.md

 # sl-tv

-sl-tv is an open source video player system for second life. it allows you to play youtube videos in a somewhat synchronized fashion with other users in-world by embedding videos as media.
+sl-tv is an open source video player system for second life. it allows you to play youtube & soundcloud videos in a somewhat synchronized fashion with other users by embedding players as shared media.

 ## system

 the system consists of three components;

-* web pages that embed content from video providers
+- a web frontend that embeds content from hosts
-* LSL scripts that provide controls and open said embeds as media in-world
+- LSL scripts that provide controls and open said embeds as shared media in-world
-* helpful APIs for parsing video metadata from provided URLs
+- helpful APIs for parsing video metadata from provided URLs

 ## developing

 in order to run the website and APIs, first install dependencies with `npm install`.

 start a development server: